-View highlights on our YouTube channel HERE and read below for more!
+View highlights on our YouTube channel HERE and reads below for more!

 Retail & E-Commerce

 But, how realistic is it for brands that are selling on Amazon?
 Lentz said, “88% of customers want brands to help them live a truly sustainable life that’s in line with their values but they also want instant delivery.
 That’s not sustainable from a carbon footprint standpoint.
-Some brands are taking on single use plastic and looking at how to make packaging more sustainable.
-The consumer behavior such as our need for something instantly isn’t going to change, but we can work within industrial processes we’ve put into place and make one small shift that suddenly makes an entire chain fully sustainable.
+Some brands are taking on single-use plastic and looking at how to make packaging more sustainable.
+Consumer behaviour such as our need for something instantly isn’t going to change, but we can work within the industrial processes we’ve put into place and make one small shift that suddenly makes an entire chain fully sustainable.

 As we are breaking down our boxes from Amazon, we feel a collective wave of regret, and I would be shocked if Amazon isn’t actively working on a solution.”

 Brands are taking small steps to combat these consumer demands.
 Shukham said, “Brands need to consider their own websites becoming marketplaces.
 Amazon has a wealth of data and customers.
-If someone comes into the MCM shop on Amazon, they want to do one stop shopping and fulfill all of their needs at once.
+If someone comes into the MCM shop on Amazon, they want to do one-stop shopping and fulfil all of their needs at once.
 They don’t want to go to three different websites.